CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

 ## Task 01: Create an AI Project and AI Hub Resources

-1. Open a new tab in the broswr.
+1. Open a new tab in the browser.
 Navigate to https://ai.azure.com to create a project in **Azure AI Foundry**.

    ![](../media/openai.png)